Pakistan's top court resumes hearing into PM Khan's bid to stay on

-ISLAMABAD: Pakistan's top court will on Tuesday (Apr 5) resume its deliberations on the legality of Prime Minister Imran Khan's attempt to block an opposition bid to oust him, a dispute that has led to political turmoil in the nuclear-armed country.
+ISLAMABAD: Pakistan's top court resumed deliberations on Tuesday (Apr 5) about the legality of Prime Minister Imran Khan's attempt to block an opposition bid to oust him, a dispute that has led to political turmoil in the nuclear-armed country.

 Former cricket star Khan lost his parliamentary majority last week and had been facing a no-confidence vote tabled by a united opposition that he was expected to lose on Sunday.

-But the deputy speaker of parliament, a member of Khan's party, threw out the no-confidence motion, ruling that it was part of a foreign conspiracy and unconstitutional.
+But the deputy speaker of parliament, a member of Khan's party, threw out the motion, ruling it was part of a foreign conspiracy and unconstitutional.
 Khan then dissolved parliament.

-The stand-off has thrown the country of 220 million people, which the military has ruled for extended periods since independence in 1947, into a full-blown constitutional crisis.
+The stand-off has thrown the country of 220 million people, ruled by the military ruled for extended periods since independence in 1947, into a full-blown constitutional crisis.

-The opposition has challenged Khan's decision in a legal case in the Supreme Court that began on Monday, with a five-member bench of judges hearing arguments in a packed courtroom.
+The opposition has challenged Khan's decision in a legal case in the Supreme Court that began on Monday.

-The court will reconvene at around 12pm local time on Tuesday.
-It has not said when it might reach a ruling.
+The court reconvened about noon, 0700 GMT (3pm, Singapore time) on Tuesday, with politicians from Khan's party and the opposition among those in a crowded courtroom.
+The panel of five judges hearing arguments has not said when it might give a ruling.

 The court could order that parliament be reconstituted, call for a new election or bar Khan from standing again if he is found to have acted unconstitutionally.